How to Copy and Paste in Bash [2 Methods & Cases]

 Conclusion

 In conclusion, copy paste in Bash is quite easy and simple.
-Hope you can now perform copy-paste within a Bash script in nano as well as in the system terminal.
+I hope you can now perform copy-paste within a Bash script in Nano as well as in the system terminal.

 People Also Ask